fireblade-engine/shared/CONTRIBUTING.md

 - [x] Create issues for any major changes and enhancements that you wish to make.
 Discuss things transparently and get community feedback.
 - [x] Ensure (cross-)platform compatibility for every change that's accepted.
 An addition should not reduce the number of platforms that the project supports.
 - [x] Ensure **coding conventions** are met.
 Lint your code with the project's default tools.
-Project wide commands are available through the [Makefile][ref-makefile] in the repository root.
+Project wide commands are available through the Makefile in the repository root.
 - [x] Add tests for your feature that prove it's working as expected.
 Code coverage should not drop below its previous value.
 - [x] Ensure none of the existing tests are failing after adding your changes.
 - [x] Document your public API code and ensure to add code comments where necessary.